luminovang/documentation/configs/module.md

-# Custom Module Autoloading Configurations
+# Configurations for Custom Modules Autoloading and Name Alias

 ***